 i.
 A Resource’s Excessive/Deficient Energy Deployment Charge shall be equal to: (1) the product of the absolute value of the Resource’s Actual Energy Injection, in MWh, for the Hour and the Excessive/Deficient Charge Rate, in $/MWh; plus (2) the greater of (a) the sum of (i) the Regulating Reserve credits calculated pursuant to Section 39.3.2A.a, (ii) the Regulating Reserve credits/charges calculated pursuant to Section 40.3.3.3.b.ii, (iii) the Short-Term Reserve credits calculated pursuant to Section 39.3.2A.e, and (iv) the Short-Term Reserve credits/charges calculated pursuant to Section 40.3.3.3.b.vi for that Resource for that Hour or (b) zero.
 The Excessive/Deficient Charge Rate in an Hour is equal to the greater of (1) the quotient of (a) the sum of the (i) the Day-Ahead Regulating Reserve credits calculated pursuant to Section 39.3.2A.a, (ii) the Real-Time Regulating Reserve charges/credits calculated pursuant to Section 40.3.3.3.b.ii, (iii) the day-ahead Short-Term Reserve credits calculated pursuant to Section 39.3.2A.e, and (iv) the real-time Short-Term Reserve charges/credits calculated pursuant to Section 40.3.3.3.b.vi in that Hour and (b) the sum of all Actual Energy Withdrawals, in MWh, at all Commercial Pricing Nodes, excluding Export Schedules, in that Hour or (2) zero.

 ii.
 The Transmission Provider may report to the Commission and the Independent Market Monitor a Market Participant’s failure to deliver Regulating Reserve deployed as determined through evaluation of actual performance data if the Transmission Provider believes that the Market Participant is inaccurately reporting the physical capability of the Resource to provide Regulating Reserve.

+iii.
+A Demand Response Resource may also be subject to the penalty provisions set forth in Section 69A.3.9 when deployed during Emergencies.

 c.
 Common Bus Substitution.
 For the purposes of settling Excessive Energy, Excessive/Deficient Energy Deployment Charges, and Contingency Reserve Deployment Failure Charges, all Resources owned by a specific Market Participant and either (i) located at the same electrical bus or (ii) associated with the same Load Zone will be aggregated as one Resource.
 Common buses will be established as part of the Network Model update process.
 These Resources will not be aggregated for any other purpose, including, but not limited to, offering, commitment, clearing, dispatching, pricing and instructing.